shurjopay-plugins/sp-plugin-python/README.md

 ### Installation

+> 📝 **NOTE** Install the package inside your python project environment

 Use the package manager `pip` to install Shuropay python package

 ```
-pip install shurjopay-V3
+pip install shurjopay-v3
 ```

-To install Python package from github, you need to clone that repository.
+To install Python package from github, you need to clone the repository.

 ```
 git clone https://github.com/shurjopay-plugins/sp-plugin-python